-The Five-year BS/MS program is designed to allow qualifying students to take up to six hours of approved graduate courses for their senior undergraduate electives and have them count toward both their B.S. and M.S. degrees at the University of Tennessee, thus reducing the amount of time it takes for a student to earn a master’s degree.
+The Five-year BS/MS program is designed to allow qualifying students to take up to nine hours of approved graduate courses for their senior undergraduate electives and have them count toward both their B.S. and M.S. degrees at the University of Tennessee, thus reducing the amount of time it takes for a student to earn a master’s degree.

 Detailed procedures are listed below.

 - Admission.
 Students must be in the process of completing or already have completed 96 hours of required undergraduate course work.
 They must have an overall UT GPA of 3.4 or better when applying and continue to meet that minimum until graduation.
 Interested students should discuss their case with EECS Advisor, Mr. Mike Taylor (MK401), and if qualified leave a correctly filled out Admission/Course Approval Form with Ms. Susan Cormia (MK401) for approval by Dr. Jens Gregor, Director of Graduate Studies.The deadline for applying to the 5 YR BS-MS program is the first day of the semester in which a course will be taken.

 - Approved Courses.
 The list of approved courses includes all lecture based 4xx/5xx ECE and COSC courses listed in the graduate catalog.
 Note that 4xx courses will be approved only if the corresponding 5xx course is not offered in the same semester.
 Course approval can only be given for courses that have been scheduled.
 Students must submit an Admission/Course Approval Form for each semester they take courses under the program.
 Approval will not be given retroactively.
 Students MUST obtain approval prior to taking a course.

 - DARS.
 Approved courses will appear in DARS under “MASTERS PROGRAM”.
 Once the B.S. degree has been conferred, approved courses are automatically transferred to the M.S. degree by the Graduate School.